 Boston University's Summer Challenge seminars allow you to engage in a high level of learning and achievement with other high school students—without focusing on grades.
 Choosing two non-credit seminars (one morning, one afternoon), you'll participate in lectures, discussions, individual and group work, project-based assignments, and field trips.
-Small class sizes of about twenty students ensure ample attention from experienced college instructors as you meet the challenges of college-level study.
+Small class sizes ensure ample attention from experienced college instructors as you meet the challenges of college-level study.
 Each seminar culminates in a final class presentation.

 This course investigates the experience and expression of psychological disorders—what it means to be "abnormal" and its effect on peoples’ lives.
 Students are encouraged to think analytically and challenge their beliefs regarding abnormal behavior and personality.
 Through dynamic group exercises and discussions, students gain a working knowledge of psychological disorders and an appreciation for the challenges of experiencing mental illness.